wendycodeworks/MERN-Assignment/README.md

 <summary> Admin </summary>

 + I want to be able to manage registered users.
-+ I want to be able to manage meetup listings.
++ I want to be able to manage and moderate meetup listings.

 </details>